Nawab of Kurnool Ghulam Rasool Khan A Great Freedom Fighter of India who fought against the British Empire.

 Ghulam Rasool Khan, the Nawab of Kurnool in Andhra Pradesh, who created terror among the officials of the East India Company, came to power in 1823.
-Since his childhood , Ghulam Rasool Khan never cared foreign rulers.
+Since his childhood, Ghulam Rasool Khan never cared about foreign rulers.
 After coming into power, he took every care to protect his state from the British.
 He was sure that he had to fight against the British, and was prepared for the same.

 Alarmed at this, the East India Company appointed Edward Armstrong to probe into the matter and report it immediately.
 Edward wrote a letter to General Fraser stating that ‘the armory of the Nawab of Kurnool is enormous.
 His preparedness for war is hard to describe.
 He turned the gardens and the royal palaces into ordnance factories.’

 This information sent shivers down the spine of General Fraser, who sent the East India Company forces immediately under the command of Colonel A .B.
 Dyce to capture the fort of Kurnool and arrest Nawab Ghulam Rasool Khan.
 East India Company troops attacked and rounded the Kurnool fort on 12 October, 1839.
-After six days of fierce fighting, the enemy was able to detain Ghulam Rasool Khan, on 18 October, 1839 at Joharapuram a village near Kurnool.
+After six days of fierce fighting, the enemy was able to detain him on 18 October, 1839 at Joharapuram a village near Kurnool.

 Later on, they took him to Tiruchinapalli and imprisoned Rasool Khan in Tiruchinapalli Jail.
 The British rulers wished to eliminate the Nawab of Kurnool.
 So they bribed his personal servant into serving poisoned food to Nawab, due to which Nawab Ghulam Rasool Khan died on 12 July, 1840.